If your child or anyone in your household has symptoms, they must book a test.

 Following government guidance

-This outlines what you are able to do from 12th April as restrictions are eased.
-Please note: Households are still not to mix indoors.
+This outlines what you are able to do from 17th May as restrictions are eased.
+Please note: Social distancing is still encouraged and only 2 households can mix.

 This outlines what you are able to do from 8th March as restrictions are eased.
 Please note: Households are still not to mix.